Hitthesurf/mpl_trajectory/README.md

 # What Is This
 mpl_trajectory helps to plot particle trajectories as animations in matplotlib.

-It can show show 3D trajectories as well by using the third axis as color.
+It can show show 3D trajectories by using the third axis as colour.

 It can output a static graph or animation of the trajectories.